equal1/colibri/README.md

 ### References
 You can find links to all the papers and articles on the subject of autotuning in the references folder.

-You can also see links to publicly available data sets in the data/external folder.
+You can also see links to publicly available datasets in the data/external folder.

 ---